Women's Honouree Award Recipients

 Christina has also been extremely active within the industry serving on the executive board of IATSE 669 for 20 years, her most recent terms on the board as VP of BC District.
 She has also been working as a Trustee and Co-Chair with IATSE 667-669 Health and Welfare Trust for the last 13 years.

 Alongside her ongoing success with motion picture cameras, she loves to give back, professionally and personally.
-Never afraid to call a spade a spade, she uses her own particular snappy style in her role as instructor to encourage the next generation of camera trainees with some very eye opening stories.
+Never afraid to call a spade a spade, she uses her own particular snappy style in her role as instructor to encourage the next generation of camera trainees with some very eye-opening stories.

-A believer in community she uses her still photography to annually cover such events as, the inspirational “Ride to Conquer Cancer” and “Glamour Night”, for the young women in the Oncology Unit at Children’s Hospital.
+A believer in the community she uses her still photography to annually cover such events as, the inspirational “Ride to Conquer Cancer” and “Glamour Night”, for the young women in the Oncology Unit at Children’s Hospital.

 She is proud to be a working woman in this industry and her mandate is to foster relationships and share information to continually raise the standard of our local professionals.